cartesi/docs/cartesi-rollups/core-concepts/architecture.md

 - Scalability: By leveraging significant off-chain computing power, the Cartesi Machine enables complex computations while maintaining blockchain-level security.

 - The Cartesi machine is self-contained and can't make an external request.
-To achieve reproducibility,it runs in isolation from any external influence on the computation.
+It runs in isolation from any external influence on the computation to achieve reproducibility.

 The Cartesi Machine achieves its unique balance of scalability and security by performing computations off-chain but providing mechanisms to verify these computations on-chain when necessary.